underthehai/tp/docs/UserGuide.md

 This allows users to easily add, delete, view and edit information within the wishlist or a specific travel plan without having to type their directory names in each command.
-This also means that **some commands can only be used locally within a certain directory, and responses to these commands will depend on the current directory.**
+This also means that **some commands can only be used locally within a certain directory, and responses to these commands will depend on the current directory.** They will be marked with (G) for global commands and (L) for local commands.

 ### 1. Goto a Travel Plan (G)